-If you are facing foreclosure in Colorado, it’s important to understand some of the basics, including:
+If you're facing a foreclosure in Colorado, it’s important to understand some of the basics, including:

-- the most common type of foreclosure procedure (judicial v. nonjudicial) used in Colorado
+- the most common type of foreclosure procedure (judicial or nonjudicial)

 - your rights and protections in the process, and

-- what happens afterwards (for example, whether you’ll be liable for a deficiency judgment).
+- what happens afterward (for example, whether you’ll be liable for a deficiency judgment).